apt install ssh

 # systemctl restart ssh

-# apt install ufw
+# apt install firewalld

 # apt install fail2ban

 It works nicely with SSH port(22) by default.
-Just installing fail2ban is enough for the least protect.

-Add recidive.conf in /etc/fail2ban/jail.d/ to enable it.
+Add a file /etc/fail2ban/jail.d/recidive.conf to enable it.

 [recidive] enabled = true